Where nuclear weapons and nuclear power, and a ton of derived research is made.

 Located in Tennessee in the East of the United States.

-An intermediate step between the nuclear chain reaction prototype Chicago Pile-1 and the full blown mass production at Hanford site.
+This was an intermediate step between the nuclear chain reaction prototype Chicago Pile-1 and the full blown plutonium mass production at Hanford site.
 Located in the Oak Ridge National Laboratory.

 Produced the enriched uranium used for Little Boy, located in the area/predecessor of Oak Ridge National Laboratory.